Chronology of Shemuel I 16 – 17/2

 "וַיִּקָּחֵהוּ שָׁאוּל בַּיּוֹם הַהוּא" (18:2) – when?
 This verse suggests that Shaul took David to live at the palace on the day that David fought Golyat, rather than after being chosen as musician as Shemuel 16:22 implies.11 R. Leibtag offers two possible solutions:

-• The verse means that Shaul took David to serve in the army (not live in the palace) on that day.
+- The verse means that Shaul took David to serve in the army (not live in the palace) on that day.
 After the war was over, however, he went back home, and was only taken to live in the palace months or years later.12

-• "בַּיּוֹם הַהוּא" refers back to Shemuel 16:19-21, and speaks of the story there regarding David being taken as musician.
+- "בַּיּוֹם הַהוּא" refers back to Shemuel 16:19-21, and speaks of the story there regarding David being taken as musician.

 Overlapping Stories

-The events of Chapters 16 and 17 happened simultaneously but the narrator preferred to separate the personal and national strands of the story and tell each part individually.
+The events of Chapters 16 and 17 happened simultaneously but the text preferred to separate the personal and national strands of the story and tell each part individually.
 Thus, Chapter 16 focuses on events relating to the personal life of Shaul, while Chapter 17 focuses on those that relate to Israel at large.

 Achronology and the "split screen" – According to this approach, sometimes when a series of events occurs simultaneously, but affects different people, Tanakh tells the story from two different perspectives in the textual equivalent of a split screen.
-This story is a case in point, as the narrator tells the events that occurred during the Philistine battle, focusing first on how they affected Shaul (Chapter 16) and then on how they related to the nation (Chapter 17).13
+This story is a case in point, as the text tells the events that occurred during the Philistine battle, focusing first on how they affected Shaul (Chapter 16) and then on how they related to the nation (Chapter 17).13

 16:14-17 overlaps with 17:1-30 – According to this approach, the search for a musician took place during the war with the Philistines.
 The "רוּחַ רָעָה" that plagued Shaul wasn't a purely supernatural phenomenon, but rather a natural reaction to stress.
 The mood would affect Shaul when he was particularly upset, and first struck when faced by the Philistine threat and Golyat's taunts in Chapter 17.
 As such, the events of Shemuel 17:1-30 overlap with 16:14-17.
 Throughout the weeks of potential war and Golyat's mocking, Shaul's men searched for a musician to alleviate the king's tension.